 Kay Kramer – Co-Owner of Boja’s Foods, Inc. in Bayou La Batre

-Kay Kramer may have been born in Washington, but now that she’s been working for Boja’s Foods, Inc. for nearly three decades, she’s part of Alabama’s seafood industry through and through.
+Kay Kramer may have been born in Washington, but now that she’s been working for Boja’s Foods, Inc. for three decades, she’s part of Alabama’s seafood industry through and through.
 Her business provides value-added seafood products for the people of the Gulf Coast and beyond, including some delicious crabmeat stuffings.

 Read our Processor of the Month profile on Kay.

 Christi Wallace – Processor at Fresh Market Seafood in Gulf Shores

 Christi Wallace and her husband Hal live and breathe Alabama Gulf Seafood.
 As she says, “shrimpin’ ain’t easy,” but they put in hard work on their shrimp boats to provide fresh product for the Gulf Coast and beyond.
 You’ll even find pre-prepared meals-to-go at Fresh Market Seafood, making a fresh home-cooked dinner easier than ever.